 While only large organizations could afford such measures, 71% of security breaches are aimed at small businesses.
 More importantly, these tactics only protect your physical premise, and not your more valuable assets - your people and your data.

 Modern workplace security has made great strides with cloud-based security systems that allow you to monitor your assets, 24/7, from any place in the world.
-Safeguarding you from malware, tracking who signs into your network and monitoring your other cloud apps are just a few perks of this software category.
+Safeguarding you from malware, tracking who signs into your network, and monitoring your other cloud apps are just a few perks of this software category.
 Cloud-based security reduces human error by eliminating the need for IT and security teams.
 It can protect your data, scan for vulnerabilities, and keep you compliant, all while securing your intellectual property.
-Cloud-based security companies utilize biometric readers, motion sensors and surveillance alarm systems to safeguard your personal data.
+Cloud-based security companies utilize biometric readers, motion sensors, and surveillance alarm systems to safeguard your personal data.

 Long gone is the era of the dedicated receptionist.
-And for those offices that appear employ one, greeting guests is no longer their primary job.
-And clearly an illegible paper sign-in sheet protects very little.
+And for those offices that appear to employ one, greeting guests is no longer their primary job.
+And clearly, an illegible paper sign-in sheet protects very little.
 Yet a visitor management system that tracks everyone who is coming and going is more important than ever.

 While you don't want to allow a perpetrator to roam around, you also don't want to interrogate guests who have a valid reason for being there.
 Visitor badges eliminate all uncertainty.
-These digitally produced stickers display your visitor's name, photo, time and date and the employee that is hosting their stay.
+These digitally produced stickers display your visitor's name, photo, time and date, and the employee that is hosting their stay.
 This information is stored in your system and can't be tampered with, or hard to read, like handwritten name tags.

 PTZ Surveillance Cameras

 Pan, tilt, zoom (PTZ) cameras have revolutionized modern office security.
 These small wonders can replace multiple cameras with their rotating and zooming capabilities.
 The pan-tilt module allows you to control the viewing area remotely from anywhere in the world.
-With continuous 360 degree rotation and rapid zoom speed, you can view a large landscape or zoom in on minute details in a split second.
+With continuous 360 degrees rotation and rapid zoom speed, you can view a large landscape or zoom in on minute details in a split second.
 Many older surveillance systems only displayed split-screen stationary footage and often resulted in blind spots when cycling between cameras.
 But these cameras never miss a beat.

 Workplace security is getting more complex.
-Instead of just focusing on your physical assets, your people and your data is also under constant threat of attack.
+Instead of just focusing on your physical assets, your people and your data are also under constant threat of attack.
 Simultaneously, resources to do so are increasingly stretched thin trying to grow the business.

 Fortunately, several cloud-based tools have brought the cost of monitoring your modern office more affordable.
 The tools are also easier to use so specialized personnel are not required.